Pattern Alternating Maximization Algorithm for Missing Data in Large P, Small N Problems

+is equivalent to our Algorithm~1 with $\calT^{-k}$ replaced by $\calT$ (see M-Step2 in Section~\ref{sec:patternwise}).
+Alternating maximization of (\ref{eq:var.energy}) is a GAM procedure in the sense of \cite{gam2005}.
+Within their framework convergence to a stationary point of the observed log-likelihood can be shown.

-We will now discuss the numerical properties of the MissPA from Section~\ref{sec:patternwise}.
-As already mentioned, the pattern alternating maximization algorithm extends the EM in two ways.
-First, for each pattern a different complete data space is used.
-Namely, say for pattern $k$, only those samples are augmented which do not belong to pattern $k$.
-Secondly, the E-Step is performed only on those samples belonging to a single pattern.
+Unfortunately, the MissPA algorithm does not quite fit into the GAM formulation.
+As already mentioned MissPA extends the standard EM also in another way namely by using for each pattern a different complete data space (for each pattern $k$ only those samples are augmented which do not belong to pattern $k$).
+MissPA is related to the SAGE algorithm \citep{sage1994} as follows: Consider the parameter of interest $\Sigma$ in the parameterization $\theta=\left(\Sigma_{o_k},B_{m_k|o_k},\Sigma_{m_k|o_k}\right)$ introduced in Section~\ref{sec:setup}, equation~(\ref{eq:transf}).
+From

-\cite{sage1994} introduce the SAGE algorithm which generalizes the traditional EM in the sense that it allows different data augmentation schemes.
-They show monotonicity of the log-likelihood.
-Nevertheless, the SAGE methodology can not be used here, as generalizations of the E-Step are not allowed in their framework.

-On the other hand, \cite{incremental} give a framework which justifies variants of the EM that allow generalizing the E-Step.
-One example is the incremental EM, where in each E-Step the expectation is only for one (or a few) samples recalculated before re-estimating the parameters of interest in the following M-Step.
-The price to pay for such a generalization is that monotonicity of the log-likelihood is not guaranteed anymore.
-However, \cite{gam2005} show that such an algorithm still converges to a stationary point of the likelihood. \cite{incremental} and \cite{gam2005} assume a fixed complete data space in their theory which does not apply to our MissPA.